 Whether you love the fragrance, the colors, or the drought-hardiness of this mighty ancient plant, lavender is a great perennial to consider adding to your summer garden, especially if you live in a Mediterranean climate.

 If you live in colder or more humid climates, chances are you can still find a way to grow successfully and enjoy the full benefits of lavender, but it will take a bit of extra effort.
-Since most varieties of lavender thrive in hot, dry climates with mild winters (like the Mediterranean), it can be harder to keep them happy in humid gardens or in places that experience long, frigid winters.
+Since most varieties of lavender thrive in sunny, hot, dry climates with mild winters (like the Mediterranean), it can be harder to keep them happy in humid gardens or in places that experience long, frigid winters.

 Success with lavender all depends on a few key components: The first of which, is that you’ll want to pick the right kind of lavender for your garden.
 Once you’ve chosen a variety of lavender that’s best suited to your climate, it will be that much easier to provide what it needs (mainly good sun and well-draining soil) to thrive.